Chirality Cannot Be Ferroic in Enantiomorphic Space-Groups

 Because $p < \tfrac{n}{2}$, the quantity $\tfrac{n-2p}{n}c$ corresponds to a non-lattice fractional translation of $L_1$ and $L_2$ that must lie in the translational subgroup $T_H$ of $H$, implying that

 \end{proof}

 It immediately follows from the theorem that transitions from any parent structure to chiral enantiomorphic pairs cannot occur at the $\Gamma$ point.
 Indeed, a $\Gamma$-point instability preserves the translational subgroup of the supergroup $H$, whereas the theorem shows that for an enantiomorphic transition $[T_H:T]>1$.
+Geometrically, this condition means that the enantiomorphic phases have a larger primitive unit cell than of the parent (of space group $H$).
 Consequently, transitions from achiral to chiral enantiomorphic pairs must involve finite-wavevector instabilities.
 We also clearly see that the instability is always commensurate.
 The translational index obtained from the group–subgroup relation fixes the required multiplicity of the supercell according to the theorem $(n-2p)/n$.
 For example, transitions towards $P6_2~\&~P6_4$ will involve a $k$-index of 3, [$(6-2\cdot 2)/6=1/3$], whereas transitions towards $P4_1~\&~P4_3$ will involve a $k$-index of 2, [$(4-2\cdot 1)/4=1/2$] as illustrated in Figure.~\ref{fig:sketch}.

-The participating soft modes must, therefore, condense at a commensurate finite wave vector $\mathbf{q} = \frac{1}{m}\mathbf{G}$ (with $\mathbf{G}$ being a reciprocal-lattice vector of the parent), satisfying m=3 for P6$_2$/P6$_4$ and m=2 for P4$_1$/P4$_3$.
+The participating soft modes must, therefore, condense at a commensurate finite wave vector.
+The specific wave vector depends on the space-group pair and is detailed in the Supplemental Material~\cite{supplemental_material}.
+For example, for the P6$_2$/P6$_4$ and P4$_1$/P4$_3$ cases the corresponding commensurability is characterized by indices $3$ and $2$ respectively.